Introduction – Why Is It Helpful To Freeze Breast Milk

 1. Plastic Bins Are A Good Option

-Plastic bins are a good option for breast milk freezer storage.
-They are durable and can be reused multiple times.
+Our first idea is a plastic bin to hold your breast milk containers.
+Plastic bins are durable and reusable multiple times.
 They come in a variety of sizes and can be stacked on top of each other.
 This saves space in the freezer.
 You can also write on the lid of the bin with a permanent marker to label the contents and date.
+Check out our article on sterilizers for food jars too.

 When defrosting breast milk, place the bin in the refrigerator overnight to thaw slowly.
 This will help preserve the nutrients in the milk.
 You can also use plastic bins for short-term storage in the fridge for newly expressed milk that will be used within a day or two.
 Be sure to label the bin with the date so you know when to use it.
 If you are not going to use it within that time frame, freeze it.